First Shore Federal makes sure your information is safe, but there are some things you can do to protect your information.

 - Be Wary of Texts

-- First Shore Federal's SMS service (Text Message Banking) will only text you if you have set up alerts through Internet Banking or if you text a command to the number provided.
+- First Shore Federal's SMS service (Text Message Banking) will text you if you have set up alerts through Internet Banking, if you text a command to the number provided or for interactive fraud alerts if we detect suspicious activity on your debit card as part of our Fraud Detection Program.
 If you receive a text from an unknown source or a text asking you to "verify" your information, report it to us immediately at 410-546-1101.
 First Shore Federal will never call or text you and ask you for your account number, PIN, identification or passwords via a text or e-mail.

 For further information, please visit these sites: